jlevy/og-equity-compensation/README.md

 that depends greatly on your skills, the marketplace of candidates, what other offers you have, what the company can pay, what other candidates the company has found, and the company’s needs.
-But we can cover the basics of what to expect with offers, and provide some expert advice on how to approach negotiations.
+But we can cover the basics of what to expect with offers, and advise candidates on how to approach negotiations.

 ### Equal treatment